akaron/kubeadm_aws/ansible/example/wordpress-volumes/README.md

-First need to update the mount point of EFS in wordpress-web.yml.
+First need to generate aws EFS.

-(will use terraform or ansible template to do that)
+Copy the `efs.tf` to `../../../terraform`, then run `terraform apply` there.
+The output of the script include the EFS mount point (the dns name).
+The name also export to `../../vars/wp.yml`.
+Replace the value to the nsf server in `wordpress-web.yml` (in the last few lines).

-Them, roughly follow this order
+Then, roughly follow this order to deploy in k8s cluster:
 ```
 kubectl create -f pv-claim.yml
 kubectl create -f wordpress-secrets.yml